Alcohol Substance Abuse in Teenagers

 As you are most likely aware, in the United States, any consumption of alcohol of an individual under the age of 21 is strictly against the law.
 Drinking underage comes with serious legal consequences including mandatory community service, suspended license, fines and potential time in jail.
 Not only do underage drinkers put themselves in danger, but they also put others in jeopardy if they get behind the wheel or exhibit violent behavior.

 Statistically, teens consume most of their alcohol by binge drinking.
-Meaning, they consumer an excessive amount of alcohol in a short period of time, often with the goal of “getting drunk.”
+Meaning, they consume an excessive amount of alcohol in a short period of time, often with the goal of “getting drunk.”

 What is Binge Drinking?